jaynopponep/jaynopponep/README.md

 I am a 3rd year Computer Science student at the City College of New York.
 Extremely drawn to ML/AI, Deep Learning, etc.

-Currently exploring PyTorch and TensorFlow, refining my data analysis skills.
+Currently exploring PyTorch and TensorFlow & refining my data analysis skills.
 Planning on working on NLP-based projects and diving into AWS Cloud Computing in the future.

 My repository includes full-stack application projects either from coursework or from my own spare time!